yfyang86/kmc/README.md

 - Red: `kmc.solvelite` with `0` as the initial lambda  value.

 The red area is the region where the `kmc.solvelite` fails to converge, i.e. the initial value `0` fails.

+There are known issues on some scenario when dealing with more than one constraint.
+According to our simulation, automatic tuning strategy fails under some constraints.
+One can always use proper initial values like:

+- [x] Always uses the `kmc.solvelite` function to get a proper initial value;
+- [x] Uses the `kmc.solve` function with few (saying, 5 would be enough) EM algorithm steps to get a proper initial value;
+- [ ] Randomizes initial values around 0 and optimize it continuously.

+Although KMC is much faster than EM among many others, we should point out that the initial value of `lambda` is hightly unsteady, and the convergence of the algorithm is highly dependent on the initial value.

+In current developing version, this package depends on `rootSolve::multiroot`.
+In `src/surv2.c::R_zeroin2surv()`, we provide a Newton method 1D version to solve the root.
+It is not integrated in the package yet.

 Contour Plot
 --------------